 Make sure you understand all the information that is required as part of the Application for Representative, Associate or Managing Broker Licence form.

 Begin talking to real estate brokerages to find the brokerage that is the right fit for you and to make arrangements to join the brokerage when you are licenced.
 Your licence application must be signed by the managing broker of a real estate brokerage in BC that is prepared to engage you.

 You must submit an original criminal record check completed within the previous 90 days along with your licence application to RECBC.
-In order to avoid unnecessary delays in licensing you are encouraged to obtain a criminal record check before you being the Applied Practice Course.
+In order to avoid unnecessary delays in licensing you are encouraged to obtain a criminal record check before you begin the Applied Practice Course.
 If you have a criminal record or charges to disclose, please also provide a statement explaining the circumstances that gave rise to any convictions or charges as well as copies of sentencing documents.
 Find more information on the criminal record check requirements.

 You may choose to take either the Residential or Commercial version of the Applied Practice Course.
 It is a blended course, consisting of four components delivered online and in the classroom.
 The Applied Practice Course builds on the technical knowledge provided in the Real Estate Licensing Course, giving you opportunities to practice the skills you’ll need most as a real estate professional.